w7sst/MorseRunner/.github/DEVELOPERS.md

 - Build the project via clicking Project then click Build MorseRunnerVcl
 - Install packages via clkicking Component on menu then click Install Packages.
 Click Add (lower right), navigate to and select VCL/Win32/Debug/MorseRunnerVcl.bpl, click open and click save.
-- Reopen the project
+- Reopen the MorseRunner project with the MorseRunner.dproj in the parent directory of the repo
 - To run the source code - Click Run and Run again or click the play icon
-### TBD run fails

-1 - Clone your git repo into the IDE

 1 - Directory hierarcy
 .git - DO NOT TOUCH the contents here is how git does all it's magic